Michelle-L/Tendermint-Core-DEV-SESSIONS/README.md

 # Tendermint-Core-DEV-SESSIONS
 The Tendermint Core developer call is comprised of both Interchain Foundation and All in Bits team members discussing the development of Tendermint BFT and related research.
-The goal of the Tendermint Core developer calls is to provide transparency into the decision making process, technical information, update cylces.
+The goal of the Tendermint Core developer calls is to provide transparency into the decision making process, technical information, update cylces...etc

-Tendermint Core Weekly Devs Meeting
-Tendermint Core Monthly Community Call
+Tendermint Core Weekly Devs Meeting - weekly team call Tendermint Core Monthly Community Call - invitation to community project to present and lead Q&A with the TCD team.

-#Information:
+# Information:

+Meeting Date/Time: Most of the time Thursday's at 3 pm CEST.

+Meeting Duration 1 hour

+The upcoming agenda is posted in the https://github.com/Tendermint/product/issues.
+We invite the community to comment on it with regards to low level technical discussions.
+We want to spotlight certain PRs and issues that will be discussed and have frequent working group updates, for example Inter-blockchain Communication (IBC) or community contributors.

 External attendees:
 Protocol developer, BFT-POS developers/projects and related researchers are invited to attend the meetings.
 Please email (michelle@tendermint.com) if you are interested in attending.
 The upcoming agenda is posted in the https://github.com/Tendermint/product/issues.
 We invite the community to comment on it with regards to low level technical discussions.

-Previous [Tendermint Core DEV SESSIONS]
+# [Tendermint Core DEV SESSIONS]

 April 2019 | [DEV SESSION] Tendermint State Sync Design Discussion | [video](https://www.youtube.com/watch?v=4k23j2QHwrM&list=PLdQIb0qr3pnBbG5ZG-0gr3zM86_s8Rpqv&index=11) |